lukaszraczylo/tdlib-telegram-bot-api-docker/README.md

 to use pipeline generating builds on the changes within the main repository managed by Telegram team.

+This project does not modify any part of the [tdlib/telegram-bot-api](https://github.com/tdlib/telegram-bot-api) code.

 ## Build schedule
 Build will be triggered automatically once a week to produce the latest version of the Telegram API Server.
 I would set it for the daily release but every build takes ~25 minutes and generates additional costs on my side.